ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/cluster-configuration.markdown

 {PANEL:Cluster.ReceiveFromWorkerTimeoutInMs}

-  As the maintenance supervisor, time in millisecond to wait to hear from a worker before it is time out.
+  As the maintenance supervisor, time in milliseconds to wait to hear from a worker before it is timed out.

 - **Type**: `int`
 - **Default**: `5000`